-Museums must have suitable spaces for the preservation of their art and comfortable spaces for the guests visiting the works on display.
+Museums must have suitable spaces for their art to be preserved in and comfortable areas for guests visiting the works on display.

-The environmental factors in the rooms of these buildings or in any other that contain valuable objects for their preservation is a critical element to avoid irreversible damage to the works.
+Environmental factors are a critical element of the rooms in these buildings or in any other building preserving valuable objects in order to avoid irreversible damage to the artwork.

-The most important factors to be taken into account are temperature, humidity and microorganisms that can cause chemical and physical changes, not to mention biological damage in the works.
-All bodies absorb water and are therefore, exposed to these types of factors.
+The most important factors to be considered are temperature, humidity and microorganisms that can cause chemical and physical changes, as well as biological damage in the artwork.
+All bodies absorb water and are therefore exposed to these types of factors.

 Air quality is very important in museums because of the effects of pollutants:

-Acidic gases: damage metals, stone, textiles, leather or photographs.
+Acidic gases: damage metals, stone, textiles, leather and photographs.

 Oxidising gases: cause premature ageing and, in particular, mummified remains suffer a sharp increase in corrosion.

-Microbiological pollutants: the action of insects and microorganisms generates acids and enzymes that affect the remains.
+Microbiological contaminants: the action of insects and microorganisms generates acids and enzymes that affect the remains.

-Airborne particles: particles with acidic properties generate corrosion, and particles with alkaline properties damage paints and textile fibres.
+Airborne particles: particles with acidic properties generate corrosion, and particles with alkaline properties damage paint and textile fibres.

-Outdoor air must be perfectly filtered inside the museum so that indoor air quality is excellent and allows for proper preservation of the works displayed.
+Outdoor air must be perfectly filtered inside the museum so that indoor air quality is excellent and allows the artwork on display to be preserved properly.